Malaysia's Mahathir out as former interior minister is named PM

 UMNO, which Mahathir led from 1981 to 2003 during a previous stint as prime minister, supports Malay nationalism.

+“I think Muhyiddin would lead a more overtly pro-ethnic Malay government characterised by social division, economic nationalism, and possibly less fiscal restraint,” said Peter Mumford, head of Southeast Asia coverage at risk consultancy Eurasia.

-The latest crisis was sparked by a tussle for power between Mahathir and Anwar that has shaped Malaysian politics for two decades.
+The latest crisis was triggered by a tussle for power between Mahathir and Anwar that has shaped Malaysian politics for two decades.
 Mahathir had promised to hand power to Anwar after the 2018 election, but no date had been set.

 After resigning last Monday, Mahathir had sought to form a national unity government that would have given him greater powers, but he won little public support while Anwar rejected the plan and put himself forward for the premiership.